 Acupuncture works.
 It is a tried and tested system of complementary medicine.
-The chinese and eastern cultures have been using acupuncture to restore, promote and maintain good health for thousands of years.
+The Chinese and eastern cultures have been using acupuncture to restore, promote and maintain good health for thousands of years.

 What happens when I go for a treatment?

 You will be asked about your current symptoms, what treatment you have received, your medical history, your diet, digestive system, sleeping patterns and emotional state.
-The acupuncturist is also likely to feel your pulses on both wrists, and may ask to look at your tongue.
+The acupuncturist is also likely to feel your pulses on both wrists and may ask to look at your tongue.
 The acupuncture points used are not always close on the body to where you experience the problem.
 For example, although you might suffer from headaches, needles may be inserted in your foot or hand.

 What does it feel like?

 Acupuncture needles are much finer than the needles used for injections and blood tests.
 So their use is typically much more comfortable.
-During treatment you might feel a ‘Needle Sensation’ which people variously describe as ‘a dull ache’ or a ‘heavy feeling’.
+During treatment, you might feel a ‘Needle Sensation’ which people variously describe as ‘a dull ache’ or a ‘heavy feeling’.
 Overall treatment is usually considered to be very relaxing.

 How many sessions will I need?

-Frequency and length of treatment depends on your individual condition.
+Frequency and length of treatment depend on your individual condition.
 Some change is usually felt within five treatments, although occasionally only one or two treatments are required.
 Some patients may need treatment over several months or long term.
 Your acupuncturist will normally ask to see you once a week at first.

 Is it safe?